 What about cookies?

 We use automatically-collected information and other information collected on our service through cookies and similar technologies to (i) personalize our service, such as remembering a user’s or visitor’s information so that the user or visitor will not have to re-enter it during a visit or on subsequent visits; (ii) provide customized advertisements, content, and information; (iii) monitor and analyze the effectiveness of the service and third-party marketing activities; (iv) monitor aggregate site usage metrics such as a total number of visitors and pages viewed; and (v) track your entries, submissions, and status in any promotions or other activities on the service.
-You can obtain more information about cookies by visiting http://www.allaboutcookies.org.
+You can adjust your cookie preferences by clicking here.

 We take measures to protect the technical information collected by our use of Google Analytics.
 The data collected will only be used on a need to know basis to resolve technical issues, administer the Site, and identify visitor preferences; but in this case, the data will be in non-identifiable form.
 We do not use any of this information to identify visitors or users.